xcart/xcart-docs/_pages/devs_en/what_is_new/5_4_0_technology_preview_release.md

 description: >-
   X-Cart version 5.4.0 comes with a bunch of developer-related goodies, so you may want to adapt your addons before the release comes to the merchant stores.
   Among the most significant changes is the upgrade system.
-It works autonomic of your live X-Cart instance, which means you can upgrade or add new features without losing stability.
+It works autonomously of your live X-Cart instance, which means you can upgrade or add new features without losing stability.
 author: Max Slepukhov
 ---

 Hi fellow X-Carters!

 X-Cart version 5.4.0. comes with a bunch of developer-related goodies, so you may want to adapt your addons before the release comes to the merchant stores.
 Among the most significant changes is the upgrade system.
-It works autonomic of your live X-Cart instance, which means you can upgrade or add new features without losing stability.
+It works autonomously of your live X-Cart instance, which means you can upgrade or add new features without losing stability.
 The upgrade system allows you to:
 * install / uninstall / enable / disable / upgrade / rollback addons
 * install / rollback core updates and upgrades
 * cache rebuild